 |Priority deadline to apply for summer aid:||May 1||April 22|

 |Financial aid disbursement:||June 10||May 21|

 |Expected financial aid refunds:||June 14||May 24|

 |Final deadline to apply for summer aid:||June 17||June 17|

 For information about departmental scholarships or grants for the summer, please contact your graduate department directly.
 Departmental aid is often unavailable over the summer.

-To receive federal aid for the summer term, you must submit a Free Application for Federal Student Aid (FAFSA) and be enrolled in at least 4 credit hours; if you are enrolled in fewer than 4 credits, you may apply for private loans only.
+To receive federal aid for the summer term, you must have submitted the 2021-2022 Free Application for Federal Student Aid (FAFSA) and be enrolled in at least 4 credit hours.

 Graduate PLUS Loans: If you borrowed a Grad PLUS loan previously in the academic year, you will be offered this loan again for the summer term.
-Once accepted, a credit check will be performed by the Department of Education before it can be guaranteed.
-You will need to pass this credit check, or have a credit-worthy endorser, to receive this loan.
+Once accepted, the Department of Education will perform a credit check before it can be guaranteed.
+You will need to pass this credit check or have a credit-worthy endorser to receive this loan.

 Private Education Loans: If you'll be enrolled in fewer than 4 credits, you can apply for a private education loan directly with the lender of your choice.
-When applying for a private loan, please be sure to use a loan period of 6/15/2020 - 8/21/2020 for summer quarter, or 5/6/2020 - 7/24/2020 for summer semester, on the application.
+When applying for a private loan, please be sure to use a loan period of 6/13/2022 - 8/19/2022 for the summer quarter, or 5/31/2022 - 7/28/2022 for the summer semester, on the application.

 Information for Summer Starts